airbus-cert/skyblue.team/content/posts/ebpf-yagi.md

 The `eBPF` programs handled by [libbpf](https://github.com/libbpf/libbpf) are compiled using `llvm`.
 It will produce an `ELF` binary.

-So the first thing is to find a clear reference to the `ELF` header (which can be easily obfuscated but it's not the purpose of this blog post) :
+The first thing is to find the ELF header (which can be easily obfuscated but it's not the purpose of this blog post): :

 [](/images/ebpf-yagi-1.png)